Caldo Verde, Portugal Green Soup

-This Caldo Verde recipe takes just about an hour total time.
+This Caldo Verde recipe takes just about an hour in total time.
 It makes six servings and if you have leftovers you can keep them in the fridge for a few days or put them in the freezer for several weeks.
 It’s one of those easy winter comfort food recipes that are super convenient to have on hand when you want a quick and hearty meal without waiting.
-This is why you’ll find Caldo Verde in just about every Portuguese home, restaurant, and even grocery store prepared food section.
+This is why you’ll find Caldo Verde in just about every Portuguese home, restaurant, and even grocery store-prepared food section.
 Enjoy this little traditional taste of Portuguese food you can easily make at home.

 Makes 6 servings.
 Preparation is about 20 minutes.
 The cooking time is about 40 minutes.

 - cooked sausage (linguiça, Spanish chorizo, Polish Kielbasa sausage or other you like)

 - minced, smashed, or sliced (you can increase or decrease the amount – Portuguese use a lot of garlic but you can add it to your taste – you can even use garlic powder if you prefer, just adjust the amount to your taste

 - Kosher, Himalayan pink, or table salt to taste

 - Warm the olive oil in a large stock pot over medium heat.
 Add the disks of sausage to the pot and cook until they get a little brown on all the surfaces.
 When ready, use a slotted spoon to remove the sausage, allowing the drippings to stay in the pot, and place sausage disks in a bowl.

 - Add the diced onions to the pot and stir them around inhttps://foodtravelist.com/moving-to-portugal-6-months-later/ the sausage drippings and olive oil.
 Season with a little salt and cook until the onions are soft and opaque.
 Add the garlic and cook for another 2 minutes until fragrant.